ropg/ezTime/README.md

 ### What happens when you include the library

 It all starts when you include the library with  `#include <ezTime.h>`.
-From that point forward there is an object instance called `time` with methods to control the behaviour of ezTime, as well as a timezone object called `UTC`, and a reference to this object called `defaultTZ` (which you may point to a different timezone later).
+From that point forward you can use the functions in this manual to control the behaviour of ezTime.
+There will then also be a timezone object called `UTC`, which will be set as the default timezone for all commands that take an optional timezone prefix.

 ### No daemons here

 It is important to understand what ezTime does NOT do.
 It does not somehow create a background process that keeps time, contacts servers, or whatever.
 The Arduino does the timekeeping for us with its `millis()` counter, which keeps the time in milliseconds since the Arduino started.
 All ezTime does when it synchronises time is to store a time (in seconds since 1970) and the position of the millis counter when that was.
 By seeing how much the millis counter has advanced and adding that starting point since 1970, ezTime tells time.
 But that internal clock isn't perfect, it may &mdash; very slowly &mdash; drift away from the actual time.
 That's why there is a periodic event set to synchronise the clock with the NTP server.

-If you want events to happen &mdash; whether your own or the NTP updates that ezTime does periodically) &mdash; you should have `time.events()` in the main loop of your program.
+If you want events to happen &mdash; whether your own or the NTP updates that ezTime does periodically) &mdash; you should have `events()` in the main loop of your program.

 ### But I only just woke up !

 Your code might call `Serial.println(UTC.dateTime());` to print a complete textual representation of date and time in the default format to the serial port.
 The library would find out that time had not been synchronised yet, and it would send off an NTP request to one of the NTP servers that `pool.ntp.org` resolves to.
 If your Arduino has just woken up, it probably hasn't gotten its DHCP information, or is not connected to the WiFi network just yet.
 And so the time lookup would fail and the call to `.dateTime` would return a String with the date and time just after midnight on the 1st of January 1970: the zero-point for the unix-style time counter used by ezTime.
 It would later correct to the real time, but that's not pretty.

 Worse is when you set up a timezone for which you would like to retrieve the daylight savings rules from the server: it can't do that if the connection isn't up yet.
-So that's why there's a function called `time.waitForSync` that simply calls `time.events()` until it is synchronized (or until a set number of seconds passes, see below).
+So that's why there's a function called `waitForSync` that simply calls `events()` until it is synchronized (or until a set number of seconds passes, see below).

 &nbsp;

 ## Setting and synchronising time

 The NTP request from the scenario above failed because the network wasn't up yet, so the clock would still not be synchronised.
-Subsequent requests will retry the NTP query, but only if they happen at least 5 seconds later.
+A new request will be scheduled for 5 seconds later, and sent when your code (or `waitForSync`) calls `events`.

 &nbsp;

-### time.timeStatus
+### timeStatus

-`timeStatus_t time.timeStatus();`
+`timeStatus_t timeStatus();`

-Returns what state the clock is in. `time.timeStatus()` will return one of:
+Returns what state the clock is in. `timeStatus()` will return one of:

 | timeStatus | meaning |
 |----|----|